 with portentous crows rushing from the dust devils,

-next to a black and white photograph of her,
+next to a colorless photograph of her, unmistakably a mother.

 clutching the armpits of a naked baby above